 Packaging Today

-On the other hand, the switch to renewable raw materials is of course ecologically motivated.
-Virgin Plastic won’t be around forever and the effective, mechanical recycling of plastics from the yellow bag may not even be successful in Germany.
-While most of industry is working flat out to create a circular economy for plastics, others have set out to virtually eliminate plastic altogether.
+On the other hand, the paper industry is the big winner of the new PPWR regulation.
+While the plastics industry is being penalized and is working flat out to establish better recycling structures, many brands are switching completely to paper.
 Alfred Ritter, for example, has firmly anchored this strategically and is now busy with successive implementation.
 We were able to provide design support for this as part of the Ritter Sport mini relaunch and also like the idea of replacing some plastic packaging with barrier paper packaging.

 Paperization - High-barrier papers as a substitute for plastics